aspose-total/Aspose.Total-Products/total/en/net/conversion/wordml-to-xlsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert WORDML to XLSX or Online App" h2="Export WORDML to XLSX via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to quickly and easily add powerful document processing features to their applications.
+With Aspose.Total for .NET, developers can easily include WORDML to XLSX conversion feature within any .NET, C#, ASP.NET and VB.NET application.

+The process of converting WORDML to XLSX is simple and straightforward.
+Firstly, developers can use Aspose.Words for .NET to export WORDML to HTML.
+Aspose.Words for .NET is a powerful .NET component that enables developers to create, edit, convert and print Word documents without using Microsoft Word.
+It supports a wide range of document formats, including DOC, DOCX, ODT, RTF, HTML, PDF and many more.

+Once the WORDML document has been converted to HTML, developers can use Aspose.Cells for .NET to convert HTML to XLSX.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate and convert spreadsheets without using Microsoft Excel.
+It supports a wide range of spreadsheet formats, including XLS, XLSX, CSV, ODS, PDF and many more.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include WORDML to XLSX conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export WORDML to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLSX.
+By using Aspose.Total for .NET, developers can easily add powerful document processing features to their applications.
+With just two simple steps, developers can quickly and easily convert WORDML to XLSX.
+Aspose.Words for .NET can be used to export WORDML to HTML, and Aspose.Cells for .NET can be used to convert HTML to XLSX.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}